Progressive Disclosure Controls

 Do users need to see the information in some but not all scenarios, or some but not all of the time?
 If so, displaying the information using progressive disclosure simplifies the baseline experience, yet allows users to access the information easily.

-In this example, Security Center displays the important security status all the time, but uses progressive disclosure to display details on demand.
+In this example, the Windows Security app displays the important security status all the time, but uses progressive disclosure to display details on demand.

 If the information is displayed by default, are users ever likely to choose to hide it?
 Are there scenarios where users will need more space?
 Are users sufficiently motivated to customize the user interface (UI)?
 If not, display the information without using progressive disclosure.